-We get it.
-It can be overwhelming to have to pay for an endless list of platforms just to keep your business running — a CRM platform, an HR platform, a data platform, a marketing platform, and the list goes on and on.
+It can be overwhelming to have to pay for an endless list of platforms just to keep your business running — a CRM platform, an HR platform, a data platform, a marketing platform, etc. The list goes on.

 However, in an attempt to save money in the short run, you may be exposing yourself to lost sales productivity, and even a potential class-action lawsuit by relying on manual calculations of sales commissions.

 Here are the three main reasons businesses lose money when they attempt to calculate commissions manually.